+PSM Newsletter

-PSM Newsletter Fall 2014/Winter 2015 mbs.rutgers.edu
+Fall 2014/Winter 2015 mbs.rutgers.edu

+Inside This Issue

-Message from the Executive Director Dr. Deborah Silver Welcome to another exciting academic year!
+Message from the Executive Director Dr. Deborah Silver Season's Greetings!

 Over 150 new students started this year, some of whom are pictured below at the Fall 2014 orientation.
 There are many new workshops and events planned and many more to come.
 All of the events are listed on our web site - so check often!
 We have also instituted some new features this year including the "Course Insider Report" which is emailed every semester to highlight and explain course offerings.
 If you have suggestions for new features or classes, please let us know - we always want to hear from you!